-Confidential 24-hour Rape Crisis Hotline Provide advocacy with law enforcement and the judicial system Assist with referrals, PFA's, court accompaniment 815 West Fourth Street, Williamsport, PA 17701 800.326.8483
+Confidential 24-hour Crisis Hotline

+Comprehensive crisis and counseling services to victims of violence, including a crisis hotline and emergency shelter 815 West Fourth Street, Williamsport, PA 17701 • 800.326.8483

 Sex Offender Registration and Related Information

 The "Campus Sex Crimes Prevention Act" of 2000 provides for the tracking of convicted sex offenders enrolled at, or employed by, institutions of higher education.
 The act requires sex offenders, already required to register in a state, to provide notice of each institution of higher education in that state at which he/she is employed, carries on a vocation, or is a student.
 This registration is to be made available to law enforcement agencies with jurisdiction where the institutions of higher education are located.
 Institutions of higher education are required to issue a statement advising the campus community where state law enforcement agency information concerning registered sex offenders may be obtained.